Akinzekeel/BlazorGrid/README.md

 - Fetching remote data page-wise
 - Sorting, filtering & paging (server-side only)
 - Smart refresh
+- Based on CSS grids instead of table elements

 ### BlazorGrid is probably not the right choice if...
 - You need to handle client-side data